AgPipeline/Paper-data/README.md

 ## Output

-For each of the data sets, several files are downloaded from storage to support generating the canopy cover.
+For each of the data sets, several files are downloaded from online storage to support generating the canopy cover.
-Also, source `.tif` image files are extracted from any downloaded image archives.
+Also, source `.tif` image files are extracted from any downloaded image archives, or downloaded directly.

 A series of folders that are named after the date of their source image are created.
 Inside each of these folders are a set of files, and a folder named `output`.
-These are intermediate files generated during processing.
+The files are intermediate files generated during processing.
-The *output* folder contains the `canopycover.csv` file containing the calculated values, some intermediate files, and sub-folders.
+The *output* folder contains `canopycover.csv` (which contains the calculated values for all plots), a TIFF file with the soil masked out, some intermediate files, and a set of sub-folders.
 Each of the sub-folder names corresponds the name of a plot and contains files corresponding to that plot.

 For example, the folder structure for a data set would look similar to the following.
-The folder `2019-12-01` contains the generated information that corresponds to the image with the same date.
+The folder `2019-12-01` contains the generated information for the image with the same date.
-The folder named `100_01` is a plot-level folder containing files specific to the plot with the same name.
+The folder named `100_01` is a plot-level folder containing files specific to the plot (which has the same name).
 ```text
 - paper_data_cimmyt.tar.gz
 - *.tif